Rent our Apartment in Split!

 We might have the most unusual apartment in Split.

-We found an apartment we liked and have been fixing it up to our tastes.
+It took us 3 weeks to find an apartment.
+Since then we’ve been fixing it up to our tastes.
 Part of the process was shipping our furniture from Montreal including many of the things picked up on our travels (which for now we just don’t have the stomach to get rid of).
 We have cabinets and a library from India, drums and paintings from Africa, a Thai bench, Javanese desks…it’s why I say we may have the most unusual apartment in Split.

 Our apartment and some descriptions.